Slusny/KeyPredictionbyFrequency/Readme.md

 val = sd.get_dataset_from_playlist(piano_playlist_url, '../data/piano')

 3. To convert the .mp3 files to .WAV, install ffmpeg: https://ffmpeg.org/.
-Adjust the bash script ./mp3_to_wav.sh with the sampling rate you want by changing the -ar option in the ffmpeg call.
-Should be 4000 for classification or 2000 for PCA.
+Execute bash script ./mp3_to_wav.sh with the first argument beeing the path to the directory which mp3 files should be converted.
+The second argument is the desired sample rate.
+It should be 4000 for classification or 2000 for PCA.
-Then, run mp3_to_wav.sh and provide the folder where you downloaded the mp3 clips as argument (e.g. 'data/piano' for PCA or 'data/dl_more_piano' for classification).
+The folder where you downloaded the mp3 clips should be 'data/piano' for PCA or 'data/dl_more_piano' for classification.

 4. Run src/append_fft_to_Dataset.py to perform FFT on the audio clips.
 The resulting dataframe with frequency components will be saved to the folder specified in the script.